GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Step 2 - Identify Available Solutions

 Most agencies are surprised that their agency enterprise SSO tool supports FIDO2, usually without any additional license or equipment costs.
-FIDO2 platform and device support is a crosswalk between operating systems and browsers, with some operating systems supporting some browsers and vice versa.
+FIDO2 platform and device support require a crosswalk between operating systems and browsers, with some operating systems supporting some browsers and vice versa.
 FIDO2 platform authenticators are single operating system specific, so they will not work in a multi-operating system use case (e.g., Windows Hello for Business can not be used to authenticate to or on an Apple device).
+However, some cross-device workflows can enable a FIDO2 platform authenticator on a smartphone to be used to log in via a PC or laptop.
 Due to this, the user experience may also be different between operating systems and browsers.

 Fortunately, the FIDO Alliance and their supported vendor community have several resources to identify platform and device support in addition to compatibility issues.
-They also have a growing base of vendor support and certified products.
+They also have a growing base of vendor support, and more than 1,000 products have attained [FIDO certification](https://fidoalliance.org/certification/fido-certified-products/):target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-There are four leading platforms and four main browsers that support FIDO2 and WebAuthn.
+Four leading platforms and four browsers support FIDO2 and WebAuthn.
 1. Platform (Operating Systems)
     1. Windows 10 or later
     2. MacOS Big Sur or later